TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/manual_annotation.md

 nbscreenshot(viewer)
 ```

-We can now add an empty new shapes layer from the GUI using the new shapes button (middle of the left panel, 2nd from the left with a polygon on it) or programatically from the notebook.
+We can now add an empty new shapes layer from the GUI using the new shapes button (middle of the left panel, 2nd from the left with a polygon on it) or programmatically from the notebook.
 (Let's ensure we're in 2D mode.)

 ```{code-cell} ipython3
 viewer.dims.ndisplay = 2